-- 1. exclusion policies aim to exclude asset exposed to the most severe sustainability risks identified in the course of our investment decision-making process; - 2. the use of ESG scores in the investment decision process enables AXA IM to seek lower sustainability risks, and to whether focus on assets with an overall better ESG performance and to seek lower sustainability risks or ascertain on a current level of ESG performance of our assets and improve it over time.
+- 1. exclusion policies aim to exclude asset exposed to the most severe sustainability risks identified in the course of our investment decision-making process; - 2. the use of ESG scores in the investment decision process enables AXA IM to seek lower sustainability risks, and to whether focus on assets with an overall better ESG performance or ascertain on a current level of ESG performance of our assets and improve it over time.